 By applying a systems strengthening approach, SIAPS helped LMICs build more effective and efficient regulatory systems to achieve improved governance, increased technical capacity, and better management and use of information and to secure financing.
 As a starting point, SIAPS worked with countries to deploy the Regulatory System Assessment Tool—developed under SIAPS’ predecessor program, Strengthening Pharmaceutical Systems—to identify gaps and deficiencies in their regulatory systems and help national stakeholders prioritize areas for improvement.

 Guided by these findings, SIAPS collaborated with regulatory bodies to develop strategic plans; revise polices and legislation; integrate international standards and best practices into the national guidelines, operating procedures, and other regulatory tools; and implement targeted capacity-building activities across all key regulatory functions.

 SIAPS provided technical assistance to strengthen regulatory systems in countries throughout Africa, Eastern Europe, and Asia.
 Highlights included:

-- In Swaziland, SIAPS assisted the Ministry of Health to draft the Medicines and Related Substances Control Bill, which provides the legal mandate for establishing the first-ever NRA in the country.
-In addition to helping expedite the bill’s approval within the parliament through targeted technical seminars and briefings, SIAPS worked with the MOH to develop an implementation plan for creating the new regulatory body.
+- In Swaziland, SIAPS assisted the Ministry of Health to draft the Medicines and Related Substances Control Bill, which provides a legal mandate for establishing the first-ever NRA in the country.
+In addition to helping expedite the bill’s approval within parliament through targeted technical seminars and briefings, SIAPS worked with the MOH to develop an implementation plan for creating the new regulatory body.